 Waste Management And Technology: Automated Waste Collection Systems 📀

-Revolutionizing ways we monitor, manage and collect waste materials and recyclables are technological enhancements to waste bins – or “smart bins”.
+Waste Management And Technology 📀: The dawn of automation is upon us begging the question: how smart are your smart bins?
+Revolutionizing ways we monitor, manage and collect waste materials and recyclables are technological enhancements to waste bins or “smart bins”.

-The assumption can be made that organic waste is not harmful, as it is natural – but that’s not the case.
+Gradually, they paved the way to more efficient, cost-wise and stress-free waste removal systems.
+The assumption can be made that organic waste is not harmful as it is natural, but that is not the case.

 In fact, organic waste can be the most dangerous product in our landfills as they generate methane.

-Not to mention, that is without having prior knowledge of the bin’s fill levels – proving to be a taxing undertaking.
+Before the inception of smart bins, collection crews would check each and every single trash bin.
+Not to mention, that is all done without having prior knowledge of the bin’s fill levels – proving to be a taxing undertaking.

 Without the knowledge of what bins are full or empty, the task of collecting waste is unnecessarily long and tedious.

 Thanks a tonne to the emergence of smart bins, fill levels are readily and promptly available to collection crews.
 Determining the best times to collect and optimize collection routes from data analysis are at the collector’s disposal already!

 Before we continue on waste management and technology, let me share more information about Waster.